mrichtsfeld/forms-bridge/docs/API.md

 #### Arguments

-1. `any $default`: Default value.
+1. `mixed $default`: Fallback value.
 2. `string $hook_name`: Needle hook name.

 #### Returns

-1. `boolean $is_hooked`: True if form is hooked to the given hook, false otherwise.
+1. `boolean $is_hooked`: True if the current form is bound to the given hook, false otherwise.

 #### Example